imvasen/plex-one-pace-updater/README.md

 following values:

 - `PLEX_TOKEN`: To find this you need to inspect the requests Plex does to your server when authenticated.
-[Check this](plex-token-how-to) to find it faster.
+[Check this][plex-token-how-to] to find it faster.
 - `PLEX_URL`: This is the location of your Plex server.
 It probably is `http://localhost:32400` or `http://<server-ip>:32400`.